 Your bags are packed.
 You’re ready to leave.
-Before you head out the door, here’s how to get cleaning your home before vacation.
+Before you head out the door, here are 4 things to clean before vacation.

 There’s just something about knowing that I’ll be gone for a while that makes me want to get all my homemaking ducks in a row.

-Inevitably, I make the vacation preparation process harder on myself as I plan and pack for our trip – and then rush to majorly clean our house.
+Inevitably, I make the vacation preparation process so much harder on myself as I plan and pack for our trip – and then rush to majorly clean our house.

-Sometimes, I think it may stem from my paranoia – if something happens to me on my trip and I don’t return home on the expected date – I want people to find a clean home.
+(Sometimes, though, I think my need to clean may stem from a little bit of paranoia – if something happens to me on my trip and I don’t return home on the expected date – I want people to find a clean home.)

 What you need to make sure you clean before you leave

-If you don’t clean certain areas of your home before vacation, you’ll be welcomed home with disaster.
+But I have to warn you … if you don’t clean certain areas of your home before you leave for an extended time, you’ll be welcomed home with disaster.

 Believe me.
 One year I was sure I had cleaned everything.
 But after one week away, I was shocked to come home, open my door, and be welcomed by the stench of a rotting potato.

-Ever since, I check how old any potatoes or onions are before I leave them for a week.
+Ever since that trip, I check how old any potatoes or onions are before I leave them for a week.

 So what should you clean?
-Here are 4 areas you’ll definitely want to double-check before you leave:
+Here are 4 areas you’ll definitely want to make sure you clean before you leave:

-Eat, drink, or throw away anything that may spoil (like old potatoes).
+Eat, drink, or throw away anything that may spoil.
+Like old potatoes.
+Or milk.

 Make sure all wet laundry is out of your washing machine and dried.
 If possible, take the dried clothes out of your dryer so they don’t get completely wrinkled.

-Or, if you’re drying them late at night and you don’t feel like putting them all away before you leave early in the morning, simply fold them and neatly stack them in your dryer.
+If you’re drying them late at night before you leave and you don’t feel like putting them all away before you leave early in the morning, simply fold them and neatly stack them in your dryer.
 I’ve done it before.
 It works.

 Make sure to wash your dishes before you leave.
-Putting them away is even better.
+If at all possible, put them away, too.